aryan-t22/FunctionApp/README.md

 users in the case of typos.

 ## *Phase 4: Task 2:*
-Launch the program
-*Actions Done:*
+*Actions done after launching the program:*
 - view the empty worklist
 - load the preset worklist, with precision 1.0E-10, subintervals to 5000, and functions 1.0 + 1.0 * x^1 and
 1.0 * e^(1.0 * (x - 0.0)) added to the worklist